leeyw19837/koa-pigeon/README.md

 * Should use enums for normal abnormal rather than boolean?
 * Should refactor left and right data into a different form factor?
+* Why are there two treeatment state object for one person on one day

 ## Examples